 Spinning Rod Grips for Bass Fishing

 Probably the most important fittings to consider is the rod’s grip.
-Better rods will generally have cork grips, although there are some good foam and composite grips too.
+Better spinning rods will generally have cork grips, although there are some good foam and composite grips too.
 For durability and feel, and performance in wet weather, it is hard to beat cork grips.

 You will have also have to choose between a single grip and split grip.
 A single grip has a longer section of cork, foam or composite running from the butt of the rod up to near the reel seat.

 A split grip has a “gap” in the middle of this section or two pads of cork, foam or composite.
-The result is a rod that’s a little lighter and possible better balanced.
+The result is a rod that’s a little lighter and possibly better balanced.
 By forcing the user to place their hands on the two grips, the rod is being used in the way the maker intended.
 The main drawback of split grips is the rod is not as comfortable to operate single handed.

 Best spinning rod action and power for bass?